 Once a scenario is configured, you can run it by clicking the play icon ().
 This way, you can verify that the scenario runs as you expect.

 If everything is working properly, you can activate the scenario.
 Once activated, the scenario will be executed according to its schedule.

 If everything does not run as expected, you can visit our error handling section to learn how to handle errors.

-Switch the button ON to activate your scenario or OFF to inactivate the scenario.
+Switch the button ON to activate your scenario or OFF to deactivate the scenario.
 Please read this article to understand the difference between active and inactive scenarios.

 Click the Schedule settings icon () to schedule the activated scenario.
-For more details refer to the Scheduling a scenario article.
+For more details, please refer to the Scheduling a scenario article.

 When you finish editing a scenario, click the floppy disk icon () to save the current scenario settings.
 You may also save your scenario continuously during editing.

 The Scenario settings panel is represented by the gear icon ().
 Click this icon to open the Scenario settings dialog.
 This dialog is primarily intended for advanced users.
 Here you can adjust the advanced scenario settings.

 Click the page icon () to display/hide notes that have been added to modules in the scenario.

 To add a new note to the module or link (the connection between two modules), right click the module or link you want to add a note to.
 You can add as many notes as you want.